gehelem/als/docs/first_run.rst

 Your first live stacking session
 ================================

-Let's have a look at ALS window layout and focus on the top left panel named **Main controls** and its sections :
+Let's have a look at ALS window layout and focus on the top left panel.
+It is named **Main controls** and contains a few sections :

 .. container:: als-twocol